 In a large saucepan, add cranberries, pineapple (with juice), drained mandarin oranges, dried cranberries, raisins, and cinnamon stick.
 Cook on medium heat until cranberries “pop” and mixture becomes thickened, about 10-15 minutes, stirring occasionally.
 Add sugar and remove from heat.
 Stir in walnuts.
 If the sauce is too tart, add more sugar, 1 tablespoon at a time until desired sweetness.
 Cool to room temperature, remove cinnamon stick and store in airtight container in the refrigerator.

-Note: You could substitute fresh pineapple and fresh oranges in this recipe but with everything else going on around the holidays, there is no shame in taking advantage of canned fruit (just be sure to get the fruit packed in their own juice).
+Note: You could substitute fresh pineapple and fresh oranges in this recipe but with everything else going on around the holidays, there is no shame in taking advantage of canned fruit (just be sure to get the fruit packed in its own juice).
+I like my cranberry sauce very tart so you may have to adjust the sugar to your preferred level of sweetness.